3DCoded/Happy-Hare/Blobing-and-Stringing.md

 1. Detact bowden from toolhead
 2. Load approximately 25mm of filament into the extruder at normal temperature
 3. Run `MMU_COLD_PULL` optionally with the `COLD_TEMP=xxx` argument to better suite your material (default 70°C) and/or `HOT_TEMP=xxx` for extruding temp (default 255°C)
-4. Be ready to pull at the right time .. you will be given a little warning
+4. Be ready to pull at the right time .. you will be given a little warning but it is important to pull at the correct temperature when the filament is still slightly pliable

 > MMU\_COLD\_PULL
 ```yml